How to Test Drive a Used Car

 Looking for defects or faults is essential, but it’s not as important as finding the perfect car that’s right for you.
 A used car is a big decision, and it’s important not to rush.
 You may think you’ve found your ideal vehicle, but if you cannot live with it, you’ll soon be out car shopping again.

-Six Step Guide to Test Driving a Used Car
+Six-Step Guide to Properly Test Driving a Used Car

-Today you can do 95% of your used car shopping online.
-However, before buying the car.
-You will still need to visit the dealer to visually inspect and test drive the vehicle.
+Today you can do 95% of your used car shopping online before buying the car.
+You will still need to visit the dealer to inspect and test drive the vehicle visually.
 I’ve seen many people buy a car without test driving it.
-Personally, I believe this is a huge mistake.
-I mean, you will try on a pair of shoes before you buy them, right?
-Before you spend thousands of dollars on this major purchase.
-Do this quick six step used car test drive process to make sure you're buying a nice, trouble free used car.

-- Does the car start and stay running on the intitial first try?
+- Does the car start and stay running on the initial first try?

-- Do the gears shift easily and smoothly?
+- Do the gears shift quickly and smoothly?

 - How does the car idle?
 Is it abnormally high or low?

-- Does the car accelerate smooth and not cut out?
+- Does the car accelerate smoothly and not cut out?

-- Check to see if the power windows, seats, cruise control, A/C, defroster, radio, CD, DVD player and all the other knobs on the dashboard work?
+- Check if the power windows, seats, cruise control, A/C, defroster, radio, CD, DVD player, and all the other knobs on the dashboard work?

 - Are there any previous owner maintenance records available?

-- Is there any unusual smells inside the vehicle like mold or mustiness?
+- Are there any unusual smells inside the vehicle, like mold or mustiness?